-- 1. If necessary, log in to the Content Server interface. - 2.
+- 1. Log in to the Content Server interface. - 2.
 Select the site in which you want to work. - 3.
-Click New on the button bar. - 4.
-Select New SiteEntry from the list of asset types.
+In the button bar, click New. - 4.
+In the list of asset types, select New SiteEntry.

-For the New SiteEntry name to be listed, the SiteEntry asset type must be enabled for your site and there must be a start menu item created for it.
+For the New SiteEntry option to be displayed, the SiteEntry asset type must be enabled for your site and there must be a start menu item created for it.